pip-services/pip-services-docs/content/en/v4/tutorials/beginner_tutorials/communication/swagger/_index.md

                 type: 'object'
 ```

-#### Documents 2 & 3: Commandable REST service
+#### Documents 2 & 3: Commandable REST controller

-These two cases document the same commandable REST service.
+These two cases document the same commandable REST controller.
 The difference between them is that the first automatically generates the Swagger UI based on a command set, and the second uses a YAML file.

 ##### Command set